Library

 Oceanostics.FlowDiagnostics.ThermalWindPotentialVorticity

-— MethodThermalWindPotentialVorticity(model; tracer, location)
+— MethodThermalWindPotentialVorticity(model; tracer_name, loc)

 Calculate the Potential Vorticty assuming thermal wind balance for model